AviaryInc/Mobile-Feather-SDK-for-Android/README.md

             </intent-filter>
     </receiver>

-If you plan to enable the High resolution image process ( see [section 10](#hires) ) you also must add this entry to the AndroidManifest:
+If you plan to enable the High Resolution image processing (see [section 10](#hires)), you also need to include this entry in the AndroidManifest:

         <!-- Required for the hi-res image processing -->
         <!-- authorities can have the value you prefer -->